 For additional help…

-For additional guidance or to discuss your case with a Colorado traffic attorney, we invite you to contact us at Shouse Law Group.
+For additional guidance or to discuss your case with a Denver Colorado criminal defense lawyer, we invite you to contact us at Shouse Law Group.

 - CRS 42-4-709